Publishing a Workflow Version

 {% endhint %}

-This makes the workflow version available for end users in Make a Request dashboard.
+This makes the workflow version available to end users in the **Make a Request** dashboard.
 It also prevents further editing by putting the workflow in read-only mode.
 To make changes, you must [create a new version](/command-centre/accessnow-user-guide/workflow-creation/creating-and-managing-workflows/workflow-management/workflow-version-management.md#creating-a-new-workflow-version).

 {% hint style="warning" %}